Searching ...

 It may surprise you that Alabama is the more populated state.
 Do note that when you rank these states by total population and population per square mile, they are side-by-side and right in the middle of the 50 states.

-Alabama’s population is on the rise, with a growth rate of 1% from 2020 to 2022, hitting an estimated 5.07 million residents with an average age of 39.2 years old.
+Alabama’s population continues to grow, with a growth rate of 1% from 2020 to 2022, hitting an estimated 5.07 million residents with an average age of 39.2 years old.
 While the most populated cities are Birmingham, Huntsville, and Montgomery, the most-populated Jefferson County only has 672,500 residents.

 Meanwhile, Louisiana has experienced one of the most significant drops in population in recent years, according to US Census Data.
 The state lost just under 37,000 residents between July 2021 and July 2022, making it one of the top five states to experience a population decline, up there with New York and California.
 The data also showed over 67,000 people have left the state since April 2020.
 The most populated areas are in the coastal areas around the New Orleans metro and its suburbs.